Gold Coast Security Firm Panoptic Solutions on International Search Case

 Annapuranee Jenkins, 65, has not been seen since she got out of an Uber after leaving a dental appointment in Penang, Malaysia on December 13.

-Mr Hosking said she didn’t have her passport or phone with her but was believed to have a bank card or cards and her accounts had not been touched.
+Mr. Hosking said she didn’t have her passport or phone with her but was believed to have a bank card or card and her accounts had not been touched.

 “She had her bank cards but hasn’t accessed them.
 That is why you could suspect foul play may have occurred because she hasn’t touched any of those accounts,” he said yesterday.

 Mr. Claydon was helping her son in Penang widen the search area yesterday and applying for approval required locally to parade a mannequin dressed as Mrs. Jenkins in hope of sparking memories of anyone who might have seen her.

 Mr. Hosking said they were treating the operation as a missing person inquiry given the length of time since she was last seen.

 EARLIER: A CRACK squad of ex-military and police from Gold Coast Security Firm Panoptic Solutions are leading an international hunt for an Australian woman who mysteriously “vanished” holidaying in Malaysia.

 The desperate Brisbane-based son of missing South Australian Annapuranee “Anna” Jenkins has hired private high-end Gold Coast Security firm Panoptic Solutions in a bid to track her down.